City Council Vision Statement and Goals Fiscal Year 2017-18 and Fiscal Year 2018-19

-- Develop a schedule for the General Plan Update, including a policy on future expansion of City boundaries.
+- Complete the General Plan Update, including a policy on future expansion of City boundaries.

-- Prioritize public transit opportunities (e.g., light rail, heavy rail and bus rapid transit, multimodal station) and trail connections, both regional and local; develop and implement a political and funding strategy that supports the City’s goals for enhanced regional connectivity.
+- Prioritize public transit opportunities (e.g., light rail, heavy rail and bus rapid transit, multimodal station) and trail connections, both regional and local; develop and implement a political and funding strategy that supports the City’s goals for enhanced neighborhood and regional connectivity.

 - Strengthen and support the engagement of neighborhoods in the protection and safety of Elk Grove.

 - Continue the development and implementation of culturally relevant strategies and programs to address the problem of domestic violence in the community and support and leverage the funding of the Police Department Family Services Unit.

 - Achieve enhanced coordination of City and school public safety, including the opportunities arising from expiration of the Sacramento County Sheriff contract for on-site policing with the Elk Grove Unified School District.

-Distinguish Elk Grove as a city with an array of opportunities for sports and cultural activities for residents of all ages and backgrounds, with venues that also promote and leverage economic growth and attract a variety of age groups to participate in the community.
+Distinguish Elk Grove as a city with an array of opportunities for sports and cultural activities for residents of all ages and backgrounds, with venues and entertainment districts that also promote and leverage economic growth and attract a variety of age groups to participate in the community.

 - Continue collaboration for optimal delivery of parks and recreation services with the Cosumnes Community Services District.

-- Define the vision for a competitive multi-sport complex that attracts regional, state, national and international users, establish a development and services plan, funding and marketing strategy that supports the achievement of this vision.
+- Continue efforts to establish a multi-sport park complex that attracts various users, establish a development and services plan and funding and marketing strategy that supports the achievement of this vision.

 - Complete current Civic Center Phase One amenities:

 a.
-Complete construction of Aquatic Center by Summer 2016; identify and retain an operator.
+Complete construction of Aquatic Center and commons space by Summer 2018; identify and retain an operator.

-- Evaluate unmet needs for performing arts venue and identify Elk Grove programming and facility operations, with an immediate focus on opportunities to share facilities and private business.
+- Identify funding to evaluate unmet needs for performing arts venue and identify Elk Grove programming and facility operations, with an immediate focus on opportunities to share facilities and private business.

-Serve as wise and responsive stewards of fiscal, physical and natural resources, and prepare for, adapt to, and find opportunities in changes to the natural environment.
+Serve as wise and responsive stewards of fiscal, physical, and natural resources, and prepare for, adapt to, and find opportunities in changes to the natural environment.

-Protection of our existing reserves, infrastructure and natural resources sustains a healthy and prosperous community.
+Protection of our existing reserves, infrastructure, and natural resources sustains a healthy and prosperous community.
 City Council and staff will be accountable to pursue transparent short and long term plans to optimally balance fiscal constraints with effective investment in the preservation of both prudent reserves and our precious resources.
 Elk Grove needs to be a resilient community, adaptable to climate changes and potential natural disasters.
 There may be opportunities with water storage (weir) in heavy rainfall; consider consultation with the U. S. Army Corps of Engineers on possible water amenities.

 - Evaluate the burden on new development for infrastructure construction and maintenance, including regional impact fees and develop strategies to ensure economic competitiveness within the region.